 As a child, I used to accompany my mother on Saturday afternoons to our parish where she arranged the flowers for Sunday Mass.
 These weekly visits ceased during the six weeks of Lent, making me aware of the stark simplicity of the season.
 Seeing the sanctuary devoid of all ornamentation, I learned what it meant to be called into an extended period of fasting from the color that we enjoy during the other liturgical seasons.
 The simple surroundings called me to enter more deeply into prayer, reflection, and preparation for the explosion of spring hope that emerges on Easter.
 Both this example and Rubin Carter’s touching story are potent reminders to look within ourselves during Lent and see what needs discarding in order to create space for gratitude, love, compassion, and generosity.

-Kathy Hendricks is a national consultant for William H. Sadlier and author of Pocket Prayers for Parents and Everything about Parish Ministry I Wish I Had Known.
-Contact Kathy at email@example.com.
+Kathy Hendricks is the author of Pocket Prayers for Parents and Everything about Parish Ministry I Wish I Had Known.
+Contact Kathy at firstname.lastname@example.org.

 This article was originally published in RTJ’s creative catechist February/March 2014.